eMahtab/priority-queue/README.md

 ```
 Note that PriorityQueue implementation in Java is not synchronized.
-So multiple threads should not access a PriorityQueue instance concurrently if any of the threads modifies the queue.
+So multiple threads should not access a PriorityQueue instance concurrently if,
+any of the threads modifies the queue.
 Instead, use the thread-safe PriorityBlockingQueue class.
 ```

 **:star: PriorityQueue implementation Runtime  :star:**